-The Policy Studies program serves as the administrative home of two majors at Dickinson: the Policy Management major and the Law & Policy major.
-Both majors are designed to help students develop complex problem solving skills in an interdisciplinary context so that they can address contemporary policy problems that are framed by ethical norms.
+The Law & Policy program is designed to help students develop complex problem solving skills in an interdisciplinary context so that they can address contemporary policy problems that are framed by ethical norms.

 Courses appropriate for prospective majors